Document

 The Districts and Boroughs in West Sussex have come together to agree a single DFG policy which applies across the whole county area.
 This Policy covers all seven of the District and Borough Councils in West Sussex which are referred to as ‘the Councils’ throughout the document.

-The principle of the service for residents across West Sussex is to ‘help me live in my own home, easily and with dignity with the right adaptation when I need it.’
+The principle of the service for residents across West Sussex is to provide the response to this expressed need; ‘help me live in my own home, easily and with dignity with the right adaptation when I need it.’

 Mandatory Disabled Facilities Grants - sets out the mandatory legal framework for DFGs in accordance with the 96 Act including eligibility criteria and the prescribed means test assessment.

-Discretionary DFGs – sets out the Councils’ policy to provide discretionary interventions to promote independent living and wellbeing.
-The Regulatory Reform (Housing Assistance) (England and Wales) Order 2002 (RRO) and latterly the Better Care Fund enable Councils to support the wider prevention agenda of housing, social care, and health authorities.
+Discretionary Disabled Facilities Grants – sets out the Councils’ policy to provide discretionary interventions to promote independent living and wellbeing.
+The Regulatory Reform (Housing Assistance) (England and Wales) Order 2002 (RRO), and latterly the Better Care Fund, enable Councils to support the wider prevention agenda of housing, social care and health authorities.

 1.1 General Expectations